-To help us create a beautiful space together, please:
+To create a beautiful space together, please bring your

-Using words to communicate an immediate need is always welcome.
-However, we dedicate the floor to movement, music, connection, the sound of feet slapping on the floor.
-This allows for the body to speak and be heard and for our minds to rest into the spaciousness of the moment.
+Using words to communicate an immediate need is always welcome and encouraged.
+If you feel a verbal conversation coming on, please invite it outside the main dance hall where you will not be overheard by dancers.
+We dedicate the floor to body languages, somatic connections, the sounds we make because we are moving.
+This allows for the body to be heard and for our thinking/linguistic minds to rest into the felt experience of the moment.

 Treat your space with respect.

 At the WOW Hall we are asked not to venture into any areas occupied by any sound or lighting equipment.
 For children, this means not going under the sage as well.
 The windows are fragile so if you feel they need for opening or closing, please ask a facilitator.
 After the dance, please exit the space in a timely manner and respect that there are often other events that follow us or, at the vary least, the Wow staff would like to have the freedom to tend to, or close up the space.
 Cultivating good relations with the folks that put so much love and care into the places we rent helps us secure a stable home.
 We may have other requests from time to time ~ but generally speaking,

 please use common sense and courtesy.